weap-io/laravel-validation-rules/readme.md

 # laravel-validation-rules
-A set of useful Laravel validation rules created by [Weap.io](https://weap.io).
+A set of useful Laravel validation rules crafted and maintained by [Weap.io](https://weap.io).

 # Installation